 While the University encourages the freedom of communication to further the goals of the University, there are some rules around the use of electronic communication service.
 These include, but are not limited to:

-- Individuals must not use Email for commercial activities except in cases of University sanctioned activities;
+- Individuals must not use computing and communication facilities for commercial activities except in cases of University sanctioned activities;

 - Electronic Communications services must not be used to solicit goods and services or to offer them to other members of the University community.
 For example, advertising rental of properties, sale of personal goods;